bowendamask/BowenDamask/README.md

 - 👋 Hi, I’m @BowenDamask (He/Him/They)
-- 👀 I’m interested in Econometrics, Game Theory, Political Economy, and American Politics.
+- 👀 I’m a PhD student in Political Science at Washington University.
+I'm primarily interested in Econometrics, Formal (Game) Theory, Political Economy, and American Politics.
-- 🌲 I’m currently learning about ARIMA Models
+- 🌲 I previously worked in Finance as a Quant Research Analyst.
+Before that I studied Political Economy at the University of Chicago.
-- 🖥️ Statistical programming, maximizing ⍺
+- 🖥️ In my spare time I focus on statistical programming (and occasionally maximizing ⍺)
 - 🧠 I’m looking to collaborate on anything Political Economy/American Politics related
 - 👾 Hobbies: Catan, Poker, Go, Chess, Hiking
 - 📬 Message me via Terminal/IB Chat